Eshku/Indirect/README.md

 **Basic Commands**

-To interact with the buffer, you need the `componentTypeID` for the components you want to modify.
+To interact with the buffer, `componentTypeID` used for the components to be modified.

 ```javascript
 // In a system's constructor or init method: